1 9 7 3 (USA)

 An attempt to generate a weekly sitcom based on the 1949 Oscar-nominated hit comedy movie of the same name, in which Spencer Tracy and Katharine Hepburn played husband and wife attorneys against each other, their opposite positions in a court case unleashing a witty battle of the sexes.

-The show concerned young Assistant DA Adam Bonner (Ken Howard) and his wife, Amanda (Blythe Danner), a defence attorney with the law firm of Kipple, Kipple and Smith.
+The show concerned young Assistant DA Adam Bonner (Ken Howard) and his wife, Amanda (Blythe Danner, mother of Gwyneth Paltrow), a defence attorney with the law firm of Kipple, Kipple and Smith.

 Adam and Amanda worked separately but were occasionally assigned to the same case.
 Adam was a stickler for the rules and went by the book.
 Amanda was more liberal and liked to do whatever it took (within the limits of the law) to prove her clients were innocent.